-Symptoms of methemoglobinemia include bluish skin color, altered mental state, lack of energy, shortness of breath, giddiness, rapid heart rate and fatigue.
-Methemoglobinemia may result in shock, seizures and death.
+Symptoms of methemoglobinemia include bluish or gray skin color, altered mental state, lack of energy, shortness of breath, giddiness, a rapid heart rate and fatigue.
+Methemoglobinemia can result in shock, seizures, and even death.

 In 2018, the FDA issued a warning regarding the use of over-the-counter oral drugs containing benzocaine in children under two years of age due to the risk of methemoglobinemia.

-This warning focuses on oral medications for children and adults and does not mention any of the benzocaine products used as over-the-counter PE treatments.
+This warning focuses on oral medications for children and adults, and does not mention any of the benzocaine products used as over-the-counter premature ejaculation treatments.

 Methemoglobinemia is a serious issue that requires urgent medical attention.
-If you notice any of the symptoms of methemoglobinemia in yourself or another person after using a benzocaine product, you should seek immediate medical care.
+If you notice any of the symptoms of methemoglobinemia in yourself or another person after using a benzocaine product, you should seek immediate care from a healthcare professional.